-As soon as you start typing an answer the button is outlined in yellow to indicate that the answer field contains a changed answer:
+As soon as you start typing an answer the button is outlined in yellow and a warning text below in red to indicate that the answer field contains a changed answer:

 If you press the 'Save Answer' button the platform will save the answer, indicated by a spinner in the button:

 When this process is completed successfully the button will change to the following state:

 The blue outline and the 'Answer Saved' message indicate that the answer is saved successfully.

 If you change the answer again the button returns to the yellow state with the warning text below it in red, indicating a change: